undur/wonder-slim/README.md

 ## Motivation

 Project Wonder is a huge collection of frameworks that's had many contributors and has accumulated a lot of cruft over the years.
-This project aims to improve and simplify Wonder not by adding stuff but by *removing* stuff, cleaning house and understanding and documenting what's left.
+This project aims to improve and simplify Wonder not by adding stuff but by *removing* stuff, cleaning house and understanding, documenting and improving what's left.

 Below I enumerate a few primary goals of wonder-slim (from here on called just "slim"), they all share the same **ultimate goal**, to have a small, understandable, standardized, manageable and maintainable way to run WO applications in a modern environment and enabling faster development and delivery of features and improvements.